thewesborland/thewesborland/README.md

 - im wes :)
-- 16 - he/him - autistic - literally wes borland
+- 16 - he/him - 12/13 <3 - autistic - literally wes borland
-- for pt ; c+h , w2i if im away/busy , please dont copy!! i get muted more than id like to admit
+- for pt ; c+h , w2i if im away/busy , please dont copy! i get muted more than id like to admit
-- ask me about limp bizkit/wes borland!!!
+- ask me about limp bizkit/wes borland!
 - bizkit fans add me!!!!!!!!!
-- death note fans add me!!!!!!
-- check out my strawpage - check out rentry - sign ata - check out spacehey!!
+- check out my other socials!
-- feel free to add my discord (@thewesborland)
+- feel free to add my discord (@thewesborland) or instagram (literallyryanross) if you wanna chat

 <!---
 thewesborland/thewesborland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.